tahashieenavaz/tahashieenavaz/README.md

 I also allocate time to my university studies, as well as freelance work.
 Additionally, I assist individuals who aspire to become full-time traders or successful programmers by teaching trading and programming.

-I am proud to announce that I was awarded a WorldSkills medal for Web Technologies in 2021, which highlights my technical skill in the field.
+I am proud to announce that I was awarded a WorldSkills medal for Web Technologies in 2021, which highlights my technical skills in the field.

-🔭 You can visit my landing page, [here](https://underdash.tech).
+🔭 You can visit my landing page, [here](https://underdash.pro).

 </p>
 <h2>Featured Blogs</h2>